nsnam/ns-3-dev-git/src/spectrum/doc/spectrum.rst

 To compute the sub-band gain, it accounts for the Doppler phenomenon and the time dispersion effect on each cluster.
 In order to reduce the computational load, the Doppler component of each cluster is computed considering only the central ray.
+Also, as specified :ref:`here <sec-3gpp-v2v-ff>`, it is possible to account for the effect of environmental scattering following the model described in Sec.
+6.2.3 of 3GPP TR 37.885.
+This is done by deviating the Doppler frequency by a random value, whose distribution depends on the parameter :math:`v_{scatt}`.
+The value of :math:`v_{scatt}` can be configured using the attribute "vScatt" (by default it is set to 0, so that the scattering effect is not considered).

 ThreeGppChannelModel
 ####################